The Landscape of Memorization in LLMs: Mechanisms, Measurement, and Mitigation: Detecting memorization

 Yet, despite their utility in highlighting patterns of memorization, MIAs fall short when used as per-instance indicators of training data inclusion.
-As~\citet{zhang2025membershipinferenceattacksprove} and~\citet{duan2024membershipinferenceattackswork} argued, MIAs lack a well-calibrated null model since one cannot feasibly train an identical model without the target input.
+As \alexAA{Duan, et al.}~\citet{duan2024membershipinferenceattackswork} and \alexAA{Zhang, et al.}~\citet{zhang2025membershipinferenceattacksprove} argued, MIAs lack a well-calibrated null model since one cannot feasibly train an identical model without the target input.
 This makes it impossible to meaningfully estimate false positive rates, undermining the statistical soundness of individual predictions.
 This limitation is underscored by the critique in~\citet{maini2024reassessingemnlp2024s}, which challenges the claims made in~\citet{zhang2024pretraining}.
 The latter introduces the PatentMIA benchmark and a divergence-based calibration method for MIAs, reporting improved reliability in detecting whether a sequence appeared in pretraining.
-However, \citet{maini2024reassessingemnlp2024s} showed these gains are likely artifacts of distributional shifts introduced by the benchmark itself, which MIAs can exploit without truly resolving the underlying calibration problem.
-In light of these concerns, \citet{zhang2025membershipinferenceattacksprove} recommended that MIAs be re-framed as tools for aggregate-level privacy auditing rather than as evidence of individual training data exposure.
+However, \alexAA{Maini, et al.}~\citet{maini2024reassessingemnlp2024s} showed these gains are likely artifacts of distributional shifts introduced by the benchmark itself, which MIAs can exploit without truly resolving the underlying calibration problem.
+In light of these concerns, \alexAA{Zhang, et al.}~\citet{zhang2025membershipinferenceattacksprove} recommended that MIAs be re-framed as tools for aggregate-level privacy auditing rather than as evidence of individual training data exposure.
 For stronger guarantees, they advocate for alternatives, such as data extraction attacks or canary-based MIAs, which offer more direct insights into memorization and leakage.